intuition-dev/intuDocs/docsSrc/src/pug.md

 Each page should have all its own assets in its folder.
 This avoids 'digital rot' where a page stops working as its assets are misplaced.
 The other support folders like /layouts, /includes, and /assets are used only if something is needed in more than one page.

+#### In a 'header.pug' or similar file you can include <a href> to link to other pages.
+There are other ways to link to pages in advanced sections.

 Also, the fact that we are generating this static content allows us to have the entire webapp served by a CDN.
 (For origin we mostly use Caddy http server)

 ## Watcher